pingidentity/pingidentity-solutions-customers-wf-base-pre-prod/README.md

    * `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`

    Refer to the [Docker Compose documentation](https://docs.docker.com/compose/) for more information.
+   Refer to the [Devops GitBook](https://pingidentity-devops.gitbook.io/devops/) for more information on using Ping Identity DevOps.

 2. Log in to the management consoles for the products: